oscarpm5/Phoebus_Engine/docs/index.md

 <p align="left"><img src="https://raw.githubusercontent.com/oscarpm5/Phoebus_Engine/master/Phoebus_Engine/Game/Assets/our_pics/PhoebusIcon.png?token=ALMIHWWE2CTPST6X2FY4FMC77GRBO" alt="Phoebus Icon" class="center" align="left"></p>

 # Phouebus Engine
-Welcome to Phoebus Engine!
+Welcome to Phoebus Engine! <br>
 This engine is made by two 3rd grade students of Design and Development of Videogames on CITM university (Terrassa, Barcelona, Spain) under the supervision and guidance of lecturer [Marc Garrigó](https://www.linkedin.com/in/mgarrigo/?originalSubdomain=es). <br><br>
 The intent is to create a functional 3D engine with a focus on performance and Audio capabilities (hence the engine name).
 Because of that, we'll provide a deeper analysis of the audio system further down the web. <br><br>
-If you wish to contact us or provide any kind of feedback, we'll gladly answer all your questions.
+If you wish to contact us or provide any kind of feedback, we'll gladly answer all your questions.<br>

 We hope you'll enjoy using it as much as we enjoyed making it!
 <br><br>